-With the written permission of the director of graduate business studies, students may repeat graduate courses for which they received grades of C+ or lower.
+With the written permission of the program director, students may repeat graduate courses for which they received grades of C+ or lower.
 Both grades will appear on the student's transcript, but only the second grade will count in the GPA.